Testing Psychologist

 Post-doc trainees seeking a WI psychology license are encouraged to apply.

-Applicant must have obtained a Doctorate in psychology or a related field (PhD/PsyD/EdD).
+Applicant must have obtained a Doctorate degree in psychology or a related field (PhD/PsyD/EdD).

 Application Materials